anthonyjmartinez/connchk/README.md

 To get `connchk` run `cargo install connchk` on a system with [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed.

-For the time being this is the only way.
-At a later date packages for various systems may be included in the repository.

 ### Example TOML Config
 ```toml
 # example.toml